josephbeuysmum/Dertisch/README.md

 -	work out which classes, structs, and protocols can be made internal, and make them internal;
 -	look to replace `deallocate()` functions with an improved method of garbage collection;
 -	complete suite of unit tests;
+-	replace Artman's `Signals` pod with own functionality;
 -	check whether `activate()` functions are still necessary;
 -	try to find a way to ensure the repeated `fileprivate var closet_key: String?` code can be written just once;
 -	reintroduce timeout stopwatch to `FZUrlSessionService`;
 -	complete list of MIME types in `FZUrlSessionService`;
--	allow multiple `FZInteractorProtocol` instance to be associated with a single `FZPresenterProtocol` instance.
+-	allow multiple `FZInteractorProtocol` instances to be associated with a single `FZPresenterProtocol` instance.

 -----------------------
 On the name "Filzanzug"